 Stack parameters Attributes of point sources including stack height, stack diameter at the top (the point where exit gases flow from the stack), exit gas temperature at the top, exit gas velocity at the top, and exit gas flow at the top.

 Temporal allocation Convert the inventory temporal resolution to the hourly temporal resolution needed by the air quality model.

-Time zone A region on the Earth assigned a specific zone relative to Greenwich applied to maps of the Earth's surface extending from the Equator to
+Time zone A region on the Earth assigned a specific zone relative to Greenwich

 Mean Time, defined as time zone 0.